Adelaide of Italy: Regency

 In 983, her son Otto II died and was succeeded by Adelaide's grandson Otto III under the regency of Theophanu while Adelaide remained in Italy.
 For some time, Adelaide and Theophanu were able to put aside their separate interests and work together to ensure Otto III's succession.
 This is seen through their joint appearance in the charters.
 According to the Annales Quedlinburgenses, after Otto II's death, Henry, duke of Bavaria kidnapped Otto III.
 The narrative claims that Adelaide returned from Lombardy to join with Theophanu, Matilda, and other leaders of Europe and reclaim the child.

-When Theophanu died in 990, Adelaide assumed regency on behalf of Otto III until he reached legal majority four years later.
+When Theophanu died in 991, Adelaide assumed regency on behalf of Otto III until he reached legal majority three years later.
 Adelaide's role in establishing Otto's position can be seen in a letter Otto III wrote to his grandmother in 996: "According to your [Adelheid’s] wishes and desires, the divinity has conferred the rights of an empire on us [Otto III] with a happy outcome".

 Troubles in the East continued under Adelaide, as Boleslaus of Bohemia wavered in his loyalty.
 In 992, there was war between Bohemia and Poland, and again like in Theophanu's time, the Ottonian regime sided with Poland.
 Jestice comments that, "Christianity was not re-established in the land of the Liutizi during their lifetimes.
 But there were territorial gains, and by 987 it was possible to begin rebuilding destroyed fortresses along the Elbe".
 A Saxon army, with Otto III's presence, took Brandenburg in 991.
 The Hildesheim annal reports that there was another expedition in 992.

 Thietmar of Merseburg reports that Otto III dismissed his grandmother after his mother's death, but Althoff doubts this story.
 Even after Otto attained majority, Adelaide often accompanied him in his travels and influenced him, along with other women.

 In Burgundy, Adelaide's homeland, the counts and castellans behaved increasingly independently from their king Rudolph III.
 Just before her death in 999, she had to intervene in Burgundy to restore peace.

 Later years

-Adelaide resigned as regent when Otto III was declared to be of the legal majority in 995.
+Adelaide resigned as regent when Otto III was declared to be of the legal majority in 994.
 From then on, she devoted herself exclusively to her works of charity, in particular to the foundation and restoration of religious houses, i.e. monasteries, churches and abbeys.